 - File

-A file is a single unit of data that can be synchronized from the external service to Botpress.
+- A file is a single unit of data that can be synchronized from the external service to Botpress.
 Files can contain any type of data, such as text, images, or binary data.
-Files cannot contain other files or folders.
+Files can’t contain other files or folders.

 - Folder